Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Overview and Example

-\miniheadit{Approximate aggregation} Suppose the user issues a query for the average number of cars per frame, as studied by \blazeit~\cite{kang2019blazeit}.
-To optimize this query, \blazeit trains a proxy model to estimate the number of cars per frame.
-This proxy model is then used to generate a query-specific proxy score per frame, which is the estimate from the proxy model. \blazeit then uses these scores as a ``control variate''~\cite{hammersley1964general} to reduce the variance in sampling.
+\minihead{Query processing} \sn can now be used to produce proxy scores for a range of downstream queries using existing proxy-based algorithms.
+First, \sn generates exact scores on cluster representatives, e.g., the exact count of the number of cars from the cached target labeler outputs.
+Then, \sn propagates these scores to the remainder of the records, e.g., producing approximate counts for the unannotated records.
+We describe the intuition behind two example queries: in both of these examples, \sn need not train a new proxy model per query and can reuse its index.

-In contrast, \sn computes the query-specific proxy score as the weighted average of the number of cars in the $k$ closest annotated frames (we defer pseudocode to Section~\ref{sec:query-proc}).
+\miniheadit{Approximate aggregation} Consider the query of counting the average number of cars per frame. \sn computes the query-specific proxy score as the distance-weighted average of the number of cars in the $k$ closest annotated frames (see Section~\ref{sec:query-proc} for pseudocode).
 This will produce an estimate of the number of cars in a given unannotated frame.
-These scores are then coalesced and can be used by \blazeit's query processing algorithm to optimize approximate aggregation.
+These scores can then be used by \blazeit's query processing algorithm \cite{kang2019blazeit}.